cap-js/docs/java/cqn-services/persistence-services.md

 [H2](https://www.h2database.com/html/main.html) is the recommended in-memory databases for local development and testing with CAP Java.
 There's no production support for H2 from CAP and there are the following limitations:

 1. H2 only supports database-level collation.
-The default order is by ASCII-code, for dictionary order set a [collation](https://www.h2database.com/html/commands.html#set_collation).
+The default sort order is by ASCII-code, for dictionary order set a [collation](https://www.h2database.com/html/commands.html#set_collation).
 2. Case-insensitive comparison isn't yet supported.
 3. By default, views aren't updatable on H2.
 However, the CAP Java SDK supports some views to be updatable as described [here](../working-with-cql/query-execution#updatable-views).
 4. Although referential and foreign key constraints are supported, H2 [doesn't support deferred checking](https://www.h2database.com/html/grammar.html#referential_action).
 As a consequence, schema SQL is never generated with referential constraints.